Privy purse in India: Abolition

 A motion to abolish the privy purses, and the official recognition of the titles, was originally brought before the Parliament in 1970 and passed in the Lok Sabha, but failed by one vote to reach the required two-thirds majority in the Rajya Sabha, with 149 voting for and 75 against.

-On 6 September 1970, the President of India passed an laconic order in respect of each of the rulers of former Indian states.
+On 6 September 1970, the President of India passed a laconic order in respect of each of the rulers of former Indian states.
 In exercise of the power vested in him under Article 366(22) of the constitution, the President directed that with effect from the date of his order, all rulers ceased to be recognised as rulers.
 That resulted in the immediate termination of the privy purses received by the rulers, and the discontinuance of their personal privileges.
 Writ petitions under Article 32 of the constitution were filed by some of the rulers as test cases to question the orders.
 The Supreme Court ruled in favour of the rulers.

 It was again proposed before Parliament in 1971, and was successfully passed as the 26th Amendment to the Constitution of India in 1971.
 The then Prime Minister Indira Gandhi argued for the abolition based on equal rights for all citizens and the need to reduce the government's revenue deficit.

 The amendment effectively derecognized the existing titles:

 Aftermath

-The end of privy purse finally ended all the entitlements and special status of former rulers, thus turning them into ordinary citizens equal to other Indians, with no official recognition of their former ruling titles, special status, etc.
+The end of privy purse finally ended all the entitlements and special status of former rulers.

 Many of the former royalty tried to protest against the abolition of the privy purses, primarily through campaigns to contest seats in the Lok Sabha elections of 1971.
 This included Mansoor Ali Khan Pataudi, the last and former Nawab of Pataudi, who contested from Gurgaon.
 Mansoor contested as a candidate for the Vishal Haryana Party, but received barely 5% of the vote in a two-way contest.
 Vijaya Raje Scindia and her son, Madhav Rao Scindia, however, won in the 1971 Lok Sabha polls.

+Despite the attempts by the former royals to use the titles such as maharaja (king) or prince, etc over the years, the courts in India have "repeatedly held that usage of royal titles violates the Constitution, specifically Articles 14, 18, and 363A, which guarantee equality, abolish titles, and end recognition of princely privileges."